 Writing Tip: Here are a few overused words to avoid: great, awesome, literally, crazy, hack, basically, that, just, really.

 Writing Tip: If you don’t like what you have written, there’s a good chance others won’t either, so always do your best.
 As Jerry Jenkins says, “All writing is rewriting.”

 Writing Tip: Find your unique voice.
 You have a story to tell.
 Write it well.

-Writing Tip: Edit and write some more. 🙂
+Writing Tip: Write, edit and write some more, followed by more editing. 🙂

 Writing Tip: Just Write